arunmoorthattil/openshift-june-2022/Day1/README.md

  - is not an OS
  - is just an application process that runs in a separate namespace
  - technically we can create containers directly using the system calls ( Linux namespace & CGroups )
- - but using Docker Container Engine it is more easier to create containers without knowing any low-level OS/kernel details it is easy to create container with Docker or similar container softwares
+ - but using Docker Container Engine it is more easier to create containers without knowing any low-level OS/kernel details it is easy to create containers with Docker or similar container softwares

 ## Container Engine
 - a high-level tool that can support managing Container Images and Containers with the help of many other tools